Procurement playbook - How to drive custom deals on Azure Marketplace

 Marketplace purchases appear as individual line items on your Azure invoice.

-• The invoice is generated with a Purchase Order number (PO#) at the header of the invoice.
-The PO# is set at the billing account level, and there's no option to use different PO#s for different marketplace purchases.
+The invoice is generated with a Purchase Order number (PO number) at the header of the invoice.
+The PO number is set at the billing account level.
+There's no ability to use different PO numbers for different marketplace purchases.

-• Customers with MCA accounts can create multiple billing profiles under their billing account.
+Customers with MCA accounts can create multiple billing profiles under their billing account.
 In such cases, the invoice is generated for each billing profile.
-For example, a customer with one billing account and three billing profiles receive three separate invoices.
-Each invoice can have a different PO#.
+For example, a customer with one billing account and three billing profiles receives three separate invoices.
+Each invoice can have a different PO number.

 Microsoft Azure consumption commitment (MACC)